rahul-dethe/running_instructions/ann_wk2/README.md

 #SBATCH --output=%j.out   # Output file
 #SBATCH --error=%j.err    # Error file in case of failure

-module load MSCC/ann-ci   # Loads the software module required to run your application cd $SLURM_SUBMIT_DIR      # Changes to the directory where you submitted the job from exe.py <your_input_file>  # Runs your main application
+module load MSCC/ann-ci   # Kindly check the module name and replace the command accordingly cd $SLURM_SUBMIT_DIR      # Changes to the directory where you submitted the job from exe.py <your_input_file>  # Runs your main application
 ```